Last Updated on

-For example, in this post, Brian provides an elaborated explanation on how to check competition for keywords.
+For example, in this post, Brian provides a detail explanation of how to check competition for keywords.
 Perrin (Spencer’s right hand guy) & Spencer has also given a pretty good insights to how he choose certain keywords in this post.

 The problem with these methods involve a lot of manual steps and rely on arbitrary decisions with limitation to scale.

-Issue 2) Automated keyword difficulty checker are expensive and not so scalable
+Issue 2) Automated keyword difficulty checker is expensive and not so scalable

-For example, Moz’s keyword difficulty tool only allows 400 keywords / day for the lowest membership level.
-It only allows you enter 20 keywords at a time.
+For example, Moz’s keyword difficulty tool only allows 400 keywords/day for the lowest membership level.
+It only allows you to enter 20 keywords at a time.